Simple bookkeeping with personal support.

 “Just met with my CPA to go over some tax things.
 He said he had no critique at all with how my financials were sent to him for taxes this year.
 He also said $200 pers month is a steal for this quality of work.” – Jennie L

-That being the case, I run my monthly bookkeeping support in small “sprints”.
-All transaction imports, report generation and email support happen in the first 5-7 business days of month.
-In the time between these “sprints”, as defined by the day you receive your monthly bookkeeping update email until the first business day of the following month, support is “quiet”.
-You’re welcome to send messages in between sprints, and I’ll reply to those during the following sprint.
+I run my monthly bookkeeping support in small “sprints”.
+All transaction imports, report generation and most email support happen in the first 5-7 business days of month.
+In the time between these “sprints”, support is “quiet” (but not “silent”).
+You’re welcome to send messages anytime.
+If your need is urgent, I’ll get back to you right away.
+If it’s not urgent, we may catch up during the next sprint.

 Ready to get started?